What other help can I get after I meet the SSI Disability qualifications and get an SSI approval?

 Other Help With Health Insurance

 If you have children and your family has low income, you may be able to get Medicaid for your children without SSI eligibility.
-The website www.insurekids.gov and the Children’s Health Program at 1-877-543-7669 have more information about health insurance for children.
+If not, the children might be eligible for insurance under the Children’s Health Insurance Program (CHIP).
+The website www.insurekids.gov and www.healthcare.gov will provide more information.
+You can also call 1-877-543-7669 have more information about health insurance for children.

 If your income is low, but you do not qualify for SSI, you may get help paying your Medicare premiums with one of the following programs: Qualified Medicare Beneficiary, Specified Low-Income Medicare Beneficiary, Qualified Individual, or Qualified Disabled Working Individual.
 To apply for any of these programs contact your state or local social service agency or medical assistance office.
 More information about these programs is available by calling the Medicare toll-free number 1-800-633-4227 or 1-877-486-2048 for the deaf or hard of hearing.